PyChina/weekly/content/Issue/issue-401.md

 - [对 Python之禅 的冥想](https://pycoders.com/link/3194/web)
     + MOSHE ZADKA

-“The Zen of Python is not ‘the rules of Python’ or ‘guidelines of Python’.
+"The Zen of Python is not 'the rules of Python' or 'guidelines of Python'.
 It is full of contradiction and allusion.
 It is not intended to be followed: it is intended to be meditated upon.
-In this spirit, I offer this series of meditations on the Zen of Python.”
+In this spirit, I offer this series of meditations on the Zen of Python."

 (`是也乎:`